Corporate Governance

 (2) Approach to the level of compensation

-For the level of compensation, we select companies listed on the Prime Market of the Tokyo Stock Exchange for benchmarking, based on their corporate size, consolidated revenue, consolidated operating profit, and number of employees and we confirm the appropriateness of compensation amounts while also incorporating the results of external compensation survey organizations.
+For the level of compensation, we select companies listed on the Prime Market of the Tokyo Stock Exchange for benchmarking, based on their corporate size, consolidated revenue, consolidated operating profit, and number of company members and we confirm the appropriateness of compensation amounts while also incorporating the results of external compensation survey organizations.

 (3) Directors’ compensation